On Writing a Social Novel, Giving Clear Feedback, and Outlasting Doubt

 Melissa Chadburn: Yeah, that draft was confusing, wasn’t it?
 It was my intention all along to use the aswang as a narrator, but I don’t think I properly conveyed that.
 Readers wanted to know why I kept switching points of view, and how the narrator had access to other people’s thoughts and memories.
 I had to take the time (seven years) to really break down the mythology of the aswang.

 And the aswang is a fascinating figure.
 Because, like someone who has grown up in foster care, the aswang is a shapeshifter.
 Depending on who you ask, you’ll get a very different explanation of what the aswang actually is—similar to the fiction of “America” that you write about in All the Secrets of the World.
 The aswang was a figure borne out of enlightenment and colonialism; a narrative tool used to get a whole country of heathen women to behave.
 Women who, pre-colonial predation, were able to practice their sexuality freely.
 A country where nudity was not eroticized.
 In time, the aswang became a tool to get children to behave.
-My lola used to warn, “You better be good or the aswang will get you.”
+My lola used to warn, “You better be good or the aswang will get you.”“We both wanted to write novels to dramatize—rather than reporting—what happens when the powerful and powerless collide.”

 But I want to pause here to speak to your strength as an instructor.
 I find some of the most damaging feedback—in life, but definitely in the workshop—to be feedback that is vague.
 It was so helpful to know that certain scenes were confusing, and why they were confusing.
 My initial reaction, though, was to fret over structural issues.
 I felt I needed a ticking time-bomb early in the book, as well as an occasion to tell the story.
 I grappled with these questions in outline after outline.
 I’ve since realized that I’d been grappling, all along, with point of view.